Codecademy/docs/content/python/concepts/built-in-functions/terms/enumerate/enumerate.md

 # Using enumerate on a string

-word = "Python"
+word = 'Python'

 for index, letter in enumerate(word):
     print(index, letter)

-# using enumerate on a dictionary
+# Using enumerate on a dictionary

 animal_dict = {'Cat':1, 'Dog':2, 'Horse':3}

 for index, (animal, number) in enumerate(animal_dict.items()):
     print(index, animal, number)

-# using enumerate on a list
+# Using enumerate on a list

 colleges = ['Cornell', 'Yale', 'MIT']